qileng/T0/README.md

 1. Log into the above shared Apple ID from Xcode Menu Bar: `Xcode`->`Preference`->`Account`->`+`->`Apple ID`.
 2. Connect your iPhone with your mac.
 3. From Xcode Menu Bar: `Window`->`Devices and Simulators`.
-4. If you see a yellow warning says "XXX is not paired with your computer", go ahead and clock `Trust` on your iPhone.
+4. If you see a yellow warning says "XXX is not paired with your computer", go ahead and click `Trust` on your iPhone.
 5. Enter passcode on your iPhone.
 6. You will see a yellow warning ways "Preparing debugger support for XXX".
 Patiently wait for around 10 minutes until the warning goes away.
 7. From the top-left corner of Xcode window, use the dropdown list to select your device.
 It should be right next to the run and stop button.
 8. Hit run.
 9. After Xcode installs the app, a warning will prompt.
-Proceed and go to Setting->General->Device Management->Some Apple ID and trust it.
+Proceed and go to `Setting`->`General`->`Device Management`->`Some Apple ID` and `Trust` it.
 10. Hit run again, app will automatically launch.

 #### 3. In case the App crashes, click `Run` again to restart the App.